nextleap-project/countermitm/source/new.rst

    then she also looses the ability to read from or write to the verified group.
+   To regain access,
-   To regain access it is required that this user joins the group again by finding one group member and perform a "secure-join" as described below.
+   this user must join the group again by finding one group member and perform a "secure-join" as described below.